stanford-cscs/stanford-cscs.github.io/README.md

 * [Abolish Big Data](https://datasociety.net/library/abolish-big-data/) by Yeshimabeit Milner

 ### Join us!
-We meet weekly on Fridays, at 2pm-3pm PST at the treewell in the Engineering Quad, through zoom.
+We meet weekly on Fridays, at 2pm-3pm PST at the treewell in the Engineering Quad.
 If you are interested in joining, [subscribe to our mailing list](https://mailman.stanford.edu/mailman/listinfo/computer_science_civil_society).
 If you are interested in presenting at one of our meetings or would like to suggest a discussion topic, feel free to get in touch at [rsahoo@stanford.edu](mailto:rsahoo@stanford.edu).

 ### Affiliations